ddaviddn/4-beginner-dudes/README.md

 # for-beginner-dudes
-Clear and concise data analysis with Python
+Simple Linear Regression with Python

 Digestible walk-throughs of different types of regressions (with examples)